Electric-Coin-Company/tfl-book/src/introduction/trailing-finality-layer-in-a-nutshell.md

 ## Cracking the Nutshell

-In the rest of the introductory section of this book, we describe the status and next steps for the TFL proposal, provide a motivation for finality, a way to visualize and reason about trailing finality, and suggestions for getting involved.
+In the rest of the introductory section of this book, we describe the status and next steps for the TFL proposal, provide a motivation for finality, and suggestions for getting involved.